 The same applies to handling the growing number of users and the amount of data you gather along the way.
 With a bespoke app, you’re not subject to any top-down limitations, and you can freely scale your product and adjust it according to changing needs.

 Even though building bespoke software requires an initial investment, once it’s ready, it will quickly pay itself back.
 If you carefully validate your idea and build your product based on realistic measurements, your business will function better, attract more customers and, in consequence, grow faster.
 Bespoke software is also a form of your company’s intellectual property, so it can increase the value of your business.

 Read also: What is an error budget?

 Yes, building bespoke software takes time, but on the other hand, having such a tool saves tons of it – for example, on things like integration.
 There are always some functionalities that require integration, like payment systems, video streaming, etc. Choosing the bespoke solution, you can implement them during the development process, which means that once your bespoke software is built, it’s ready to use with all the integrations in place.

 Having one well-equipped software with one consistent interface will also shorten the time needed to train your employees to use it.
 You won’t have to waste time on multiple training sessions for various tools and will start enjoying the benefits of your software faster.

 5. Distinction & competitive advantage

 As already mentioned, one of the big advantages of bespoke software is that it allows you to make things a bit differently.
 It’s especially important in the case of platforms or applications built for your customers’ use.
-You can equip it with the features that your competitors lack (especially if they use the off-the-shelf option) – and therefore easily overrun them.
-And even talking about the features that every other product from your industry has – you can always think of the way to make it unique or simply better than your competitors did.
+You can equip it with the features that your competitors lack (especially if they use the off-the-shelf option) – and, therefore, easily overrun them.
+And even talking about the features that every other product from your industry has – you can always think of a way to make it unique or simply better than your competitors did.
 That gives you a huge competitive advantage and a chance to attract more and more customers.